National security of the United States: Organization

-National security and civil liberties
+Civil liberties

-After 9/11, the passage of the USA Patriot Act provoked debate about the alleged restriction of individual rights and freedoms for the sake of U.S. national security.
+Following the September 11 attacks in 2001, the passage of the USA Patriot Act provoked debate about the alleged restriction of individual rights and freedoms for the sake of U.S. national security.
 The easing of warrant requirements for intelligence surveillance, under Title II of the Act, spurred the NSA warrantless surveillance controversy.
 In August 2008, the United States Foreign Intelligence Surveillance Court of Review (FISCR) affirmed the constitutionality of warrantless national security surveillance.

-National security reports

-In May 2015, the White House released the report The National Security Implications of a Changing Climate.